Water is one of the most important issues for New Zealanders and yet our waterways are in crisis.

 Our rivers, lakes, and streams are being polluted and too much water is being taken from them.
 The major driver of our freshwater crisis is intensive agriculture.

-The situation is being made worse by climate change and increasing droughts, which reduce river flows and intensify the pollution.
+The situation is being made worse by climate change and increasing droughts, which reduce river flows and mean pollution is more concentrated.

 For local communities, this means our favourite swimming holes are increasingly unsafe due to high bacterial levels, or toxic algal blooms.